horchler/DynamixelQ/README.md

 --------

-How to read from and write to Dynamixels at high speed using OpenCm9.04
+How to read from and write to Dynamixels at high speed using the OpenCM9.04
  - Increase baud rate between microcontroller and servos (though this can be done in software, it's much safer using the Windows-only [Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor.htm) that is part of [RoboPlus](http://support.robotis.com/en/software/roboplus_main.htm)).
  - [Update the firmware](http://www.robotis.com/xe/download_en/1132559) of all of your actuators to make sure that it is current and consistent.
  - Decrease the [return delay time](http://support.robotis.com/en/product/dynamixel/mx_series/mx-64.htm#Actuator_Address_05).
  - Minimize read and write operations by reading and writing across multiple registers and using the SYNC_WRITE-based functions.
  - Remove unnecessary overhead from code.

-How to write from OpenCm9.04 to PC via USB at high speed
+How to write from the OpenCM9.04 to PC via USB at high speed
  - Minimize number of individual USB serial write operations.
  - Use the [fast ```printf```-style functions](https://github.com/horchler/DynamixelQ/blob/master/USBprint) included with DynamixelQ.
  - Increase baud rate between microcontroller and computer.